 Hire a food truck to invade your reception with deliciousness #Reception Advice#food truck#steal-this-idea#tacos Updated Oct 12 2015 (Posted Sep 4 2012) Catherine Clark bijouxandbits Photos by Jonas Seaman Food trucks are big business in cities like Los Angeles, New York, Seattle, and Austin, although some areas (like my own city of Chicago) are being ornery about food trucks.
 Since they are getting so popular, they're a convenient way to nab some late-night grub (or full-on catering) from your favorite local mobile food dispensery?
 Guests at Susanne and Scott's wedding nosh on chicken mole tacos from Lorena's Mobile Kitchen.
 Photo by madlove photography Alicia and Cody hired the services of Molly Moon homemade ice cream for a reception dessert break.
 You can cater your whole reception via truck or just have them deliver some much-needed sustenance for the long night of partying.
 Read more about Susanne and Scott's elegant rock 'n' roll taco truck wedding and Alicia and Cody's fiery dragon and phoenix art gallery wedding.
 You can also check out our full archive of weddings that feature food truck catering and snackage.
 This post features Offbeat Vendors!
-Check out their vendor listing to see how they cater to Offbeat Brides: Jonas Seaman madlove photography Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Kat & Scott's gamer geek gathering (with a side of wedding) NEXT A 1920s Princess Bride surprise wedding Show/Hide comments [ 2 ] I am so doing this but in research I have found that "food truck does not equal cheap" its not as pricy as some caterors have quoted me but it isn't as cheap as I was thinking it would be.
+Check out their vendor listing to see how they cater to Offbeat Brides: Jonas Seaman madlove photography Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Kat & Scott's gamer geek gathering (with a side of wedding) NEXT A 1920s Princess Bride surprise wedding Show/Hide comments [ 2 ] I am so doing this but in research I have found that "food truck does not equal cheap" its not as pricy as some caterors have quoted me but it isn't as cheap as I was thinking it would be.
 Still with a bouncy castle we need a food truck!
-4 agree Reply We are finding it's about $10/person if you are planning on using the food truck as your main sustenance (or only)….which compared to non-food truck options, is WAY CHEAP.
+Reply We are finding it's about $10/person if you are planning on using the food truck as your main sustenance (or only)….which compared to non-food truck options, is WAY CHEAP.
 We will be using the truck as our "main meal", but are paying much more than $10/person for heavy snackage and some fresh veggies to "flank" the mobile deliciousness.
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.